DVS star ratings and Safe System improvements

 While highly recommended, driver training is not a mandatory requirement for obtaining a permit.

-From 26 October 2020, Low Emission Zone (LEZ) emissions standards will be tougher.
-Heavy vehicles including lorries, buses and coaches will need to meet Euro VI (NOx and PM) emissions standards or pay a daily charge to drive within the Greater London area.
+Heavy vehicles including lorries, buses, coaches and specialist vehicles will need to meet Euro VI (NOx and PM) emissions standards or pay a daily charge to drive within the Greater London area.